 If you are looking for ways to add field trips into your homeschool or classroom then check out these awesome botany field trip ideas that I have discovered.
 You will need to research the exact locations in your state but I am sure you will find many more locations then you will have time to visit this year.
 If you do a quick Google search like “Garden Centers Near Me or Herb Farm Near Me” then you should be able to find some unique botany field trip locations.

-If your state college offers an extension office, usually tying in with 4-H, check with them about programs related to gardening and farming for kids.
+If your state college offers an extension office, usually tying in with 4-H, check with them about programs related to gardening and farming for kids as well as cooking the foods grown.

 Compost Facility– Check with your local city or county to see what type of compost facility they might offer.
 You might be able to get some good compost from them for future gardening projects or just take a tour to see what they have to offer.